xieyuheng/inner/persons/peirce/1867-the-logic-notebook.md

   ```
   S possiblely belongs to M, because it has attributes taken from M.
   M is possiblely a subset of P, because samples taken from M belongs to P
-  (also P has most of M's attributes).
+  (we can also say P has most of M's attributes).
   --------------------
   S possiblely belongs to P.
   ```